ToolHop.

 • Indefinite integrals with + C as well as optional definite integrals between two bounds.

-• Readable step‑by‑step integral explanations tailored for students revising calculus.
+• Readable step-by-step integral explanations plus parse diagnostics for unsupported terms.

 FAQ